 As I entered my adult years, my fabric and yarn tastes became somewhat more refined -ahem-, and I began to notice a decline in quality in ready-to-wear clothing.
 After growing frustrated with the textile waste being caused by near-disposable fast fashion, I dedicated myself to creating a handmade wardrobe – where I control the quality and fit.
 My goal is to create a wardrobe worth cherishing.

 I love vintage patterns and floral prints, but I use a lot of Indie patterns as well and am trying to get more solid basics into my wardrobe.
 I think I sew more dresses than I actually wear.

-I live in Toronto with my literal breadwinning husband and our sourdough culture, Frankie (the closest we’ve come to a pet – hey, I’m working on it!).
+I live in Toronto with my literal breadwinning husband (he bakes bread like a champ) and Rupert, our mischievous little guide-dog-in-training.
 When I’m not sewing or knitting, I’m probably baking or gazing wistfully at fabric online.

 Have questions?
 Drop me a line, and I’d love to say hi!